ryanusHolmanus/facial_encryption/README.md

 UNDER DEVELOPMENT!!!!
 BACKUP FILES BEFORE USING.

 This program allows file encryption and decryption base on facial recognition.
+Typed password must entered before facial recognition can be performed.
+Current passphrase is "password".
+Will be changed soon.
+Now the program requires both correct password to be entered and facial recognition to be performed to decrypt the encrypted files.
+The passwords are not stored in the directory.
+They are combined with salt phrases to protect against rainbow tables.

 Use the following command to open the GUI: python facial_gui.py 'device number'